Mohd-moinuddin/Amazon-sales-analysis-Dashboard/README.md

 Channel Revenue Analysis,
 Number of orders per years,
 Number of order by Priority,
-Shipments by Priority,
+Shipments by Priority and
-Average revenue across years and
+Average revenue across years